LiskHQ/lisk-desktop/docs/PR-GUIDE.md

 ##### Before creating PR make use that:

-- The PR have an issue
+- The PR have an issue.
-- All conflicts are resolved
+- All conflicts are resolved.
 - The PR follows our [Test guide](/docs/TEST_GUIDE.md).
 - The PR follows our [CSS guide](/docs/CSS_GUIDE.md).